 What Is Circadian Rhythm Sleep Disorder?

 Simply to say, your internal clock rotates between sleep and wakefulness throughout the day.
 This 24-hour sleep-wake cycle is known as our circadian rhythm, which plays a vital role in our sleep cycle.

 In addition to sleep, this rhythm helps regulate body temperature, eating and digestion, and hormonal activity.
 A healthy person usually wakes up in the morning and becomes tired throughout the day, while a person with circadian rhythm disorder would have excessive daytime sleepiness.

-Here are some common reasons that would cause the disorder of circadian rhythm:
+Here are some common reasons that would cause the disruption of the circadian rhythm: